zeldin/RVCop64/README.md

 Specifies the hardware platform to target.
 This is a mandatory argument.
 Currently only the value `orangecart` is valid.

+> --cpu {vexriscv,vexriscv_smp}

+Specifies which CPU core to choose. `vexriscv` is the *original* one, lightweigt. `vexriscv_smp` features more options, including several Riscv ISAs: ISA F/D/C in addition and SMP support.
+Checkout all options using `--help`.

 > --sys-clk-freq _SYS_CLK_FREQ_